danoely1979/nextjs-firestore-chat/README.md

 ## Getting Started

-Go to firebase.google.com and create a new Firebase project.
+- Go to firebase.google.com and create a new Firebase project.
-Once your firebase project is created, copy the firebase config values into `firebaseconfig.js` (best practice would be to store these values in a `.env.local` file for exmaple, so that your firebase config is not exposed.
+- Once your firebase project is created, copy the firebase config values.
+- Clone this repo and paste your firebase config values into `firebaseconfig.js` (better practice would be to store these values in a `.env.local` file).

 Run the development server: